Book Recommendations

 Snow Crash by Neal Stephenson (1992)

 Fiction.
-Categories: science-fiction life-as-information
+Categories: science-fiction action

 Recommendation: Recommended if you like sci-fi thrillers, especially with a grungy early-internet vibe.